Factbox: U.S. state abortion legislation to watch in 2023

 The measure passed despite the state Supreme Court's decision not to revive a previous version of the near-total ban, after finding that the state constitution protects abortion rights in some cases.

-SOUTH CAROLINA: The Republican-led legislature on Tuesday passed a "fetal heartbeat" bill to ban abortions about six weeks into pregnancy, before most people know they are pregnant.
-South Carolina Governor Henry McMaster has vowed to sign it into law, and reproductive rights groups promised to sue the state immediately after.
+SOUTH CAROLINA: A South Carolina judge on Friday temporarily blocked a new "fetal heartbeat" law enacted this week that would ban abortions about six weeks into pregnancy, before most people know they are pregnant.
+The judge granted reproductive rights groups' motion to block the legislation one day after Republican Governor Henry McMaster signed it, ruling that it should be considered by the state Supreme Court before taking effect.

 A similar six-week ban passed last year was ruled unconstitutional in a 3-2 decision by the South Carolina Supreme Court in January.
 One of the justices in the majority has since retired, leaving it unclear how the court will rule on the new measure.